Stochastic Graph Heat Modelling for Diffusion-based Connectivity Retrieval: Experiments

 \subsection{Results}

 Figure \ref{fig:diffusivity} shows the retrieved diffusivity $\alpha$ values for AD patients in blue and healthy controls in orange.
 We fitted log-normal distributions, suitable due to their boundedness at zero and good fit, to the results using the Python distfit package \cite{Taskesen_distfit_is_a_2020}.
-Most notably, the distributions of the graph thermal diffusivity are consistently shifted towards lower values for AD patients.
-We also compute the Pearson correlation coefficient between the MMSE score and the graph thermal connectivity for dataset II as $0.35$.
+The values are systematically higher for dataset I, possibly reflecting differences in the EEG montage and segment length.
+Most notably, the graph thermal diffusivity distributions are consistently shifted towards lower values for AD patients across both datasets.
+The Pearson correlation coefficient between the MMSE score and the graph thermal connectivity is marginal at $\rho=0.17$ ($p<0.1$) for dataset I, but highly significant at $\rho=0.35$ ($p<0.001$) for dataset II.